 This predicted 4th cousin match showed PETERS as a shared surname.
-My Peters line is not a German line.
-There were no Shared matches with this person.
-Shared matches are only listed up to 4th cousins.
+This match’s PETERS line appears to be German, unlike mine which is believed to be English.
+There were no Shared matches with this person which raises the possibility of this being a maternal match as opposed to a paternal match.
+It must be noted that shared matches are only listed up to 4th cousins.

 Clicking on Location I found he had a WEBER ancestor from Ernzen.
 This is not one of my ancestral surnames and at the time I was not expecting a match to a family on our maternal side.
 Taking a closer look at the attached tree I realized the connection could be WELDINGER on his tree.
 A spelling I had not tried.

 The year of birth for the daughter of the WEBER-WELDINGER couple in the pedigree chart above is 1818.
 My 3rd great-grand aunt Elisabeth WILDINGER was born in 1805 and would have been only 13 when this child was born.
 Even with this error, it looked promising as the husband’s name matched that of Elisabeth’s husband and the location fit.

 I got to do US research – checking census, BMD, etc. – and found Elisabeth WILDINGER had emigrated to America before 1860.
 She was living in Berwick in Seneca County, Ohio, with her married daughter Catherine in 1860.
 She was listed with the surname WEAVER.
 Her daughter was only 24, born abt.
 1835, and a good match for the child seen in the pedigree chart above with year of birth being 1818.
 Although she was still living, I have not found Elisabeth in the 1870 or 1880 census.
 She died on 10 March 1891 in Big Spring, Seneca County, Ohio, at the age of 86 years.